 A student planning to major in biology develops a plan of study based on the following guidelines.
-The biology major consists of 41 semester hours of biology plus 23 semester hours in other science departments.
-In the plan of study, the student must select at least one course from each of the following: (Botanical) - Biology 234, 235, 236, 248, 249, 323, 341, or 346; (Zoological) - Biology 224, 231, 232, 233, 238, 239, 247, 324, or 342.
+The biology major consists of forty to forty-three semester hours of biology plus eighteen semester hours in other science departments.
+In the plan of study, the student must select at least one course from each of the following: (Botanical) - Biology 230, 234, 235, 248, 249, 341, or 346; (Zoological) - Biology 214, 231, 232, 233, 238, 239, 324, 342, or 346.
+No single course can fulfill both Botanical and Zoological requirements for a student.

-Forty one semester hours of biology plus 33 semester hours in other science departments.
+Forty to forty-three semester hours of biology plus thirty-three semester hours in other science departments.
 It requires careful and nearly complete use of a student's electives and is intended for those students who need the specific and additional sciences required for entry into graduate programs leading to technical science careers or the Ph.D. in a biological field.

-The course requirements are the same as listed for the B.A. degree except as follows: Biology 255: Biological Literacy must be one of the Area III courses, Biology 310: Molecular Biology, a year each of Mathematics (Mathematics 201: Calculus I or Math 131: Essentials of Calculus; and one of Mathematics 202: Calculus II, Mathematics 127: Introductory Statistics, or Math 227: Data Analysis) and Physics (Physics 200: Mechanics and Waves and either Physics 205: Classical and Modern Physics or Physics 218: Introductory Electromagnetism) are also required.
+The course requirements are the same as listed for the B.A. degree except Area VI (Supporting Science) is replaced by: one semester of Organic Chemistry (Chemistry 201); a year each of Mathematics (Mathematics 201: Calculus I or Math 131: Essentials of Calculus; and one of Mathematics 202: Calculus II, Mathematics 127: Introductory Statistics, or Math 227: Data Analysis) and Physics (Physics 200: Mechanics and Waves and one of Physics 205: Classical and Modern Physics, Physics 218: Introductory Electromagnetism, or Physics 213, 214, and 215: Thermodynamics, Relativity, and Laboratory) are also required.
 An independent research project (Biology 492: Directed Research or other equivalent experience) is highly recommended.

-Area I:
+Area I: Foundational Courses in Biology